 - In the middle is the transcript with file name shown at the top and various controls (including the current time) on a lower toolbar.

-- On the right is the Viewer (for video files), the custom words panel (switchable to the search panel by using the buttons in the lower toolbar) and the audio panel.
+- On the right is the Viewer (for video files) and buttons in the lower toolbar to view either the Custom Words panel, Search panel or Media panel.
 The panel width can be adjusted by dragging on the left edge.

 To return to the files list, do one of the following:

-- Click the View Files button in the upper right of the window.
+- Click the Files button in the upper left of the window.

 - Choose View > Files

 Transcripts are shown as a series of speaker ranges.
 A speaker range is a group of words which are assigned to a speaker.
 Each speaker range starts with the speaker name.

 When you first view the transcript of a file, the unplayed words will be shown in grey and they change to black once played.
 The current word is always shown in orange.
 If the current time of the media file is before the first word, then an orange arrow will be displayed (as above).
 The transcript scrolls automatically to keep the current word visible at all times.

 Clicking on a word will locate the media file to that time and continue playback if necessary.

 The current time (or timecode if present) is displayed in the left of the lower toolbar, along with playback speed controls and Favorite button.